tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 ### 3.7 Cardinality of bdqffdq: terms

-The content of this section is non-normative, see the [Fitness for Use Ontology](../../bdqffdq/index.md) document for related normative guidance.
+The content of this section is non-normative, see the [Fitness for Use Framework Ontology](../../bdqffdq/index.md) document for related normative guidance.

-The expected relationships between classes in the `bdqffdq:` framework can be expressed as cardinality statements.
+The expected relationships between classes in the Fitness for Use Framework can be expressed as cardinality statements.
 Selected cardinality statements are given here to provide additional explanatory guidance on how class instances in `bdqffdq:` are expected to be related to each other through object properties.
 Examples here are given for terms related to `Validations`.

 A `Policy` is an associative entity relating a `Use Case` to a `Data Quality Need`.